ozwillo/ozwillo-doc/_includes/1-introduction.md

 In other words, Ozwillo programming interface is made of:

-- the Kernel API available under `kernel.ozwillo.com`
-- the Accounts API and web pages (single sign-in, single sign-out, forgotten password...) available under `accounts.ozwillo.com`
+- the API surface dedicated to authentication and authorization available under `accounts.ozwillo.com`
 - the Datacore API available under `data.ozwillo.com`
+- other APIs (for instance for provisioning) available under `kernel.ozwillo.com`

+As [previously](#ref-1-1--1) introduced, the `accounts` subdomain also serves a few web pages: single sign-in, single sign-out, forgotten password...
+{: .focus .soft}

 Ozwillo APIs access is over HTTPS, providers endpoints must be too.
 {: .focus .important}